p2ppsr/botcrafter-frontend/README.md

-# Ninja UI
+# BotCrafter

-UI for interacting with the UTXO Ninja and Dojo
+Train and trade AI chatbots with unique personalities as NFTs on Bitcoin SV

-A live deployment of the master branch of this repository is at [ninja.babbage.systems](https://ninja.babbage.systems)
+A live deployment of the master branch of this repository is at [botcrafter.babbage.systems](https://botcrafter.babbage.systems)

 ## Development Instructions